mr3coi/sss_watermarking_image/README.md

 - `attack.py`: implementation of "attacks" that can be conducted on an image

-- `main.py` : a bunch of codes for testing the above two modules

 - `test.py` : a simple test to check the correctness and robustness of the watermarking technique

+- `image.py` : personal interface module to `PIL.Image`, includes functions for reading/displaying/saving PIL.Image images

+- `main.py` : a bunch of codes for testing the above two modules (deprecated)

+- `dct_test.py` : codes for testing DCT (deprecated)

 ### Required Libraries